Aviculture

 The oldest avicultural society in the United States is the Avicultural Society of America, founded in 1927.
 The ASA produces a bi-monthly magazine, ASA Avicultural Bulletin.
 The ASA is a 501(c)(3) non-profit organization that focuses on breeding, conservation, restoration and education.

 The first avicultural society in Australia was The Avicultural Society of South Australia, founded in 1928.
 It is now promoted with the name Bird Keeping in Australia.
 The two major national avicultural societies in the United States are the American Federation of Aviculture and the Avicultural Society of America, founded in 1927.
 The Budgerigar Society was formed in 1925.

 The Avicultural Society of South Australia (founded in 1928) produces a monthly full-colour magazine, Bird Keeping in Australia.

-Sub-branches

-Canariculture

-From the common name canary (associated with the Serinus canaria), a song bird is native to the Canary Islands, Madeira, and the Azores.
-This bird has been kept as a cagebird in Europe from the 1470s to the present, now enjoying an international following.
-The terms canariculture and canaricultura have been used in French, Portuguese, Spanish and Italian respectively, to describe the keeping and breeding of canaries for some time.
-English speaking canary breeders are beginning to use the term more commonly.

-Psittaculture

-The word comes from the psittacinae (Latin psittacinus, for parrot, from Greek psittakos).

-Psittaculture is a word that has been used in the aviculture community since the early 1970s, to denote people who specialize in keeping, breeding and conserving psittacines species, also on preserving psittacines habitat and public awareness campaigns to save wild parrots.
-It is one branch of the science of aviculture.

-A "psittaculturist" (parrot breeder) is a person who specializes in keeping, breeding and conserving psittacines species, also on preserving psittacines habitat and public awareness campaigns of the threats to the ongoing existence of parrots worldwide.

-As with aviculture in the sub-branch of psittaculture, there are four levels of psittaculture:

-The specialist pet owner whom keep only parrots as pets, will have dozens of pet parrots.

-The specialist backyard hobbyist who keeps a modest collection of only parrots, breeds them on a very small scale.

-The specialist hobby farm breeder whose collection has grown so large, needs to shift out to rural farms.
-The farm breeder is still considered a hobbyist.

-The specialist professional parrot farmer derives his/her main income from the breeding, by selling only parrots.